 Affordable French Girl Style - Less is More

 Exploring affordable but high-quality fashion in Paris was not just fun, it was a useful exercise in changing how I think about what I buy.
 In recent years I’ve tried to embrace that less can be more.
-This seems to be the way French women approach style: they invest in great quality pieces and put them together with chic accents and their own flare.
-Rather than flutter in the winds of the latest fashion trends the way many of us do.
-They learn the styles that work best for them and stick with those.
+French women invest in great quality pieces and put them together with chic accents and their own flare.
+Rather than flutter in the winds of the latest fashion trends as many of us do, they learn the styles that work best for them and stick with those.
 (I’ve also written about creating a French Wardrobe.)

-The way I look at it is if I am buying less clothes, I can spend a little more when I find something I love.
+I look at shopping in Paris like this: if I am buying fewer clothes overall, I can spend a little more when I find something I love.
 For anyone else moving away from fast fashion, Paris will inspire you.

 Affordable French Clothing & Seasonal Sales

-On this trip I noticed that unlike in the US where back-of-the-store sale racks wait for bargain hunters year-round, the affordable French clothing boutiques I visited either didn’t have sale racks at all, or had very limited items remaining.
+On my trip in September, I noticed that unlike in the U.S., where back-of-the-store sale racks wait for bargain hunters year-round, the affordable French clothing boutiques I visited either didn’t have sale racks at all or had very limited items remaining.

 I think Soeur would appeal to many women, midlife and younger, and with more than a dozen locations in Paris you will likely have an opportunity to visit one of their stores – and I definitely think you should!
 I didn’t purchase anything from Soeur on this trip but loved their clothes just as much.
 And I wore my pants again, on a lovely Seine dinner cruise.

-Stepping into Claudie Pierlot felt familiar even though it was my first visit.
-The clothes are fun and whimsical but still feel chic.
-It was new to me, but Claudie Pierlot has been dressing Parisian women since 1984.
-Claudie Pierlot, the founder, created her company “for the women of Paris.”
-Today it is a part of the SMCP group which encompasses other affordable French clothing brands Sandro, Maje, and Fursac, the latter is menswear.
+Claudie Pierlot is one of the more affordable French brands on this list.
+The clothes are fun and whimsical, but still feel chic.
+Claudie Pierlot, the founder, has been dressing Parisian women since 1984 and says she created her company “for the women of Paris.”
+Today it is a part of the SMCP group, which encompasses other affordable French clothing brands, Sandro, Maje, and Fursac; the latter is menswear.

 I had so much fun trying things on in Claudie Pierlot.
-The clothes felt like items I would wear often and were affordable.
+The clothes felt like items I would wear often and were very affordable.
 They did have some sale items remaining when I visited in September.
-I was very taken with a navy Moto jacket but I had recently invested in a Moto jacket at home – I hadn’t worn it yet but was unsure if I could still return it.
-The Claudie Moto jacket was on sale for 200€ – a great price and I sort of regret not buying it.
-But I did buy a wide brown suede belt for wearing with some of my flowy dresses; I will post a photo here once I wear it!
+I was very taken with a navy Moto jacket but I had recently invested in a Moto jacket at home.
+The Claudie Moto jacket was on sale for 200€ — a great price.
+I sort of regret not buying it.
+But I did buy a lovely brown suede belt to wear with my flowy dresses; I will post a photo here once I wear it!

 Petite Mendigote Paris

-Sybille Roger Vasselin started Petite Mendigote with just accessories and shoes; her goal was to make fun and stylish Parisian pieces.
-When she expanded into clothing she wanted to create affordable pieces women could wear to work and out afterward.
-Practical, effortless and charming, so very French.
+Sybille Roger Vasselin started Petite Mendigote with just accessories and shoes; her goal was to make fun, stylish pieces that felt distinctly Parisian.
+When she expanded into clothing, she wanted to create affordable pieces women could wear to work and out afterward.
+Practical, effortless and charming — so very French.

-There are 7 Petite Mendigote locations in Paris; I visited the boutique in the 6th arrondissement (23 Rue Du Dragon) and everything about it was simply charming.
+There are six Petite Mendigote boutiques in Paris; I visited the boutique in the 6th arrondissement (23 Rue Du Dragon), and everything about it was simply charming.
 I didn’t try anything on, mostly because I was very hungry when I visited and was distracted by the smells wafting in from the bakery next door.

-Sézane was born of founder Morgane Sezalory’s love of vintage clothing and it retains that whimsical vibe.
-Sézane’s pieces are more colourful than many others among the Paris boutiques I saw.
+Sézane was born of founder Morgane Sézalory’s love of vintage clothing and it retains that whimsical vibe.
+Sézane’s pieces are more colorful than many other French clothing brands I saw.
 It feels creative, feminine and fun.
 Probably the most similar to Claudie Pierlot of those mentioned here.
 Casual yet stylish, just like Parisian women.
-It’s also amongst the most affordable of the French brands I looked at.
-The knitwear is gorgeous and affordable, there are lots of fun denim pieces as well.
+It’s also amongst the most affordable of the French brands I saw on my Paris trip.
+The knitwear is especially gorgeous, and there are lots of fun denim pieces and gorgeous shoes and handbags.

-Online Shopping: This is as easy as it gets for international shoppers.
-They offer free shipping over $200 to the US, Canada and Australia and free returns, regardless the amount of your order.
+Online Shopping: Sézane’s online shopping is as easy as it gets for international shoppers.
+They offer free shipping over $200 to the U.S., Canada and Australia and free returns, regardless the amount of your order.
 I have ordered several things online and done returns; the service is seamless.

 Tara Jarmon was one of the first Paris boutiques I visited on my recent trip and I loved – it felt very elegant, very Parisian.
-It was probably the most expensive of the boutiques I visited and not affordable – for me anyway.
+It was probably the most expensive of the boutiques I visited and not affordable at full price — for me anyway.
 But I decided to include it because they had a large sale section and items were marked down significantly.
-And the pieces were beautifully made – it had a level of sophistication compared with some of the others.
-They are also well setup online for international shoppers.
-Which makes sense because Tara Jarmon is a Canadian Parisian.
-The 59-year-old launched her line 30 years ago.
+The pieces were beautifully made, and it had a level of sophistication that set it apart from some of the others.
+The founder, Tara Jarmon, is a Canadian Parisian and midlife woman.
+The 60-year-old launched her line 30 years ago!

-If I wanted to splurge on something I would come back here – and look for it on sale.
+If I wanted to splurge on something, I would come back here.
 The store I visited in Saint Germain had a significant inventory of sale items from summer, and I fell hard for a black jumpsuit that was within my budget, but not available in my size.

 Tara Jarmon retail stores are located only in Europe.

-Online Shopping: Tara Jarmon has a US website with prices in U.S. dollars.
+Online Shopping: Tara Jarmon has a U.S. website with prices in U.S. dollars.
 Free shipping over $400.

-Vanessa Bruno believes the key to feeling great is knowing what flatters us; that we are not all going to feel our best in the same outfit, it’s very individual.
-I love this wisdom and think it reflects that she is a midlife women, aged 54.
+Vanessa Bruno believes the key to feeling great is knowing what flatters us.
+We are not all going to feel our best in the same outfit; it’s very individual.
+I love this wisdom, trés French.

-Her clothes felt very sophisticated to me, yet still casual and a little fun.
+Her clothes felt very sophisticated, yet still casual and a fun.
 These are investment pieces for someone who knows what works on them.
-Vanessa Bruno was on the more expensive end of those listed here, so I didn’t try anything on.
+Vanessa Bruno was on the more expensive end of those listed here, so I didn’t try anything.
 But I thought her items were beautiful and would look again during sale season.
 I loved her adorable sequin-trimmed canvas totes.

-Vanessa Bruno has a boutique in L.A. on Melrose Avenue, so check it out if you get the chance.
+Vanessa Bruno has a boutique in L.A. on Melrose Avenue, so check it out if you have the chance.

-Online Shopping: She has a US website so this is very accessible for international shoppers.
+Online Shopping: She has a US website that is very accessible for international shoppers.